nithyaramakrishnan/data-shield/install.md

 </br>

-## Optional: creating a Kube namespace
+## Optional: Creating a Kube namespace
 {: #create-namespace}

 By default, {{site.data.keyword.datashield_short}} is installed into the `kube-system` namespace.
 Optionally, you can use an alternative namespace by creating a new one.